1. Overview

 9. Internal Representation of Cached State

-Entities aren’t stored in the second-level cache as Java instances, but rather in their disassembled (hydrated) state:
+Entities usually aren’t stored in the second-level cache as Java instances, but rather in their disassembled (hydrated) state:

 - Id (primary key) isn’t stored (it’s stored as part of the cache key)